wspanialy001/omega-awesome-a2a/README.md

 # omega-awesome-a2a
-Collection of the best projects, repos, papers, teams, and inference code for discovering and interfacing with open-source any-to-any models.
+Collection of the best projects, repos, research papers, teams, tweets, subreddits, and inference code for discovering and interfacing with open-source multimodal models: text to video, voice to voice, text to image, image editing, music generation, voice cloning, lip syncing, and the holy-grail: Any-to-Any